 All employees should receive regular training in the safety procedures related to their job.
 In addition, they should know about other aspects of the industrial piping systems they are working on.
 For example, maintenance workers should have some familiarity with the operation of the processes.
 Following the training, an evaluation of the effectiveness of the training should be done by observing people as they work, and additional on-the-job or formal training classes should be provided as needed.

-Pipe marker labels and valve tags can be used to provide critical information about pipe contents, the direction of flow, and the type of hazard presented.
+Pipe markers and valve tags can be used to provide critical information about pipe contents, the direction of flow, and the type of hazard presented.
 They may also include information such as temperature and pressure.
 Valve tags identify the valve, and can indicate how many valves each section of pipe has, which lets the worker know how many he or she needs to isolate before beginning work.
 Other components of an industrial piping system such as flanges, vents, drains, and instrument connections should also be labeled for easy identification.
 When workers are fully informed, they are safer, and can do a better job when maintaining a closed system of industrial pipes.

 If you are ready to start making your industrial piping system as safe as possible, Graphic Products recommends investing in a Lobo Pipe Marking Starter Kit (for smaller pipes and labels) or a Toro Pipe Marking Starter Kit (for small to medium sized labels and multipurpose label creation).